dvdbisong/kubeflow-for-poets/4_kubernetes.md

 - **Master node(s)**: manages the Kubernetes cluster.
 They may be more than one master node in High Availability mode for fault-tolerance purposes.
 In this case, only one is the master, and the others follow.
 - **Worker node(s)**: machine(s) that runs containerized applications that are scheduled as pod(s).

-The illustration below provides a high overview of the Kubernetes architecture.
+The illustration below provides an overview of the Kubernetes architecture.
 Later, we'll briefly go through the individual sub-components.

 <img src="img/kubernetes_components.png" alt="Kubernetes components." height=90% width=90%/>